PersimMonMon/Web-Practice-/README.md

             -example: const oneLine = () => 2 + 3;
         -can do name(){} inside an object (shortcut to make arrow function in objects) instead of doing name: () => {}

-      -every HTML element has a method called .addEventListener() which lets us rune code when we interact with element (similar to onclick)
+      -every HTML element has a method called .addEventListener() which lets us run code when we interact with element (similar to onclick)
         -parameter of addEventListener()
           -1. event (the word after on is the event so for onclick the event would be click ) -2. param number two is a function we want to run